Research Project Information

 July 1: Submit first draft of project to project advisors.
 Find out in advance when they will be available to review your drafts, and plan accordingly.
 Remember that 3 or more drafts are often necessary before your advisors are ready to sign off on (approve) your project, and you must allow at least 2 weeks for each reading.

-August 7 (approximately): submit approved MPVM project to Student Programs (located in Surge IV, Room 125), according to guidelines below.
+August 7 (approximately): submit approved MPVM project to Ms. Tami Ali, Graduate Group in Preventive Veterinary Medicine C/O Veterinary Pathology, Microbiology and Immunology, UC Davis, Davis, CA 95616, according to guidelines below.

 V. Guidelines for typing and submitting MPVM projects: